carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 A Subcommunity Coordinator is a member of the community who serves as the leader of a subcommunity within The Carpentries.
-This role is being formalized through the Community Development Program.
+This role is being formalised through the Community Development Program.
 If you are interested in learning more, please email community@carpentries.org.